laurakcleve/terrain-blog/content/blog/cavern-entrance-part-1/index.md

 ![final-final](final-final.jpg)

-Everything we've made so far has either been very small, or made of small pieces.
+All the terrain we've made so far has either been very small, or made of small pieces.
 Lots of focus on modularity and reusability.
 I wanted to finally make something bigger, something a little crazy.
 Jimmy had a one-shot coming up that he was writing, and he found this 3D model for inspiration:

 ![inspiration](inspiration.jpg)